aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 in the first chapter, then many intricate chapters on each piece of the full-scale ones used by hundreds of thousands of programmers.
-You might well start with the smaller toy; but in between such and the likes of Clang and GCC, there are engineering lessons to learn from a simple real compiler like Python's.
-I'll try to model some of them in miniature.
+You might well start with the smaller toy; but in between such and the likes of Clang and GCC, a simple real compiler like Python's can offer engineering lessons too---and I'll try to model some of them in miniature.
 Most of all, I want to show a real(ish) compiler as just another program you can read and mess with.